anneleschallierdelisle/final_project_looted_artefacts/README.md

 Since 1994, the Yemeni National Authority for Antiquities and Museums have been documenting looted artefacts through catalogues.
 With the ongoing conflict, the destruction of heritage sites and the illicit trafficking of artefacts have intensified.
+As a result, Yemen is at the second position of countries with the highest number (% and volume) of UNESCO World Heritage Sites in danger.

 This project aims to contribute to ongoing efforts in:
 - archaeological research
 - cultural heritage protection
-- combating illicit art trafficking
+- fighting illicit art trafficking

 ---